 Similar to a Content Map but documents the pages of a site based on the flow/path a user might follow through the website to complete a task.

-- From the service page the user clicks to a Contact Page where they complete a lead generation form
+From the service page, the user clicks to the Contact Page where they complete a lead generation form

 The blueprint of your website.
 Wireframes determine the layout of each page and the type of content on each page.
 In wireframes you would not see any colours or images and likely not even content.
 At this stage you can get a clear sense of how a user would navigate the website, and what will be available to them at each step of their journey.